remlapmot/mrrobust/README.md

  - `mrivests` automates calling `mrratio` on all the selected genotypes in your dataset.
  - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al. 2015.
  - `mreggersimex` implements the simulation extrapolation algorithm for the MR-Egger model.
+ - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.
  - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al. 2016.
  - `mrmodal` implements the zero modal estimator of Hartwig et al. 2017.
- - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.
+ - `mrmodalplot` plot of density used in modal estimator.
  - `mrforest` implements a forest plot of genotype specific IV estimates and estimates from models (e.g. IVW and MR-Egger).

 ## Installation